Spring 2024 Career & Internship Fair Week

-It is important to consider what kind of work/internship role you are looking for when choosing to attend one or several of these events.
+It is important to consider what kind of job/internship role you are looking for when choosing to attend one or several of these events.
 Job roles (marketing, training, analysts, etc.) can be found in many industries, so we strongly encourage students to research the industries and kinds of job roles you are interested in, follow employers with those kinds of roles, and attend one or multiple of the Hiring Events that resonate with your interests.